-When comparing Italy to other European countries that offer medical courses in English, it becomes clear that the tuition fees in the Public Italian medical schools (400-4000€/year) are nowhere near the 9000+ € that one would pay in eastern European (Hungary, Slovakia etc) or even more in UK / US medical schools.
-The University gets some degree of freedome to establish their fees but as a rule they are kept the same for European, Italian and non-European students.
-Those prices are possible because the public Universities are partially government founded.
-That makes Italy one of, if not the brightest example of financially accessible higher education for all.
+When comparing Italy to other European countries that offer medical courses in English, it becomes clear that the tuition fees in the public Italian medical schools (400-4000€/year) are nowhere near the 9000+ € that one would pay in eastern European schools (Hungary, Slovakia, etc.) — or even more, in UK or US medical schools.
+Italian universities get some degree of freedom in establishing their fees, but as a rule they are kept the same for European, Italian and non-European students.
+These prices are possible because the public universities are partially government funded.
+That makes Italy one of, if not the brightest example of, financially accessible higher medical education for all.

 Financing your studies in Italy

 Students with average or below-average economic backgrounds can find a variety of options to finance their studies.
 One option I never saw in my six years in Italy was someone taking a student loan, probably because these options are sufficient enough.